Overuse Injury Medication

 Zolpidem (Ambien)

-Structurally dissimilar to benzodiazepine but similar in activity, with exception of having reduced effects on skeletal muscle and seizure threshold.
+Structurally dissimilar to benzodiazepine but similar in activity, with the exception of having reduced effects on skeletal muscle and seizure threshold.

 Previous